On the statistics of random-to-top shuffles: Inversions

 \section{Inversions}

-In this section, we develop tools to prove the convergences in distribution of the number of inversions of random-to-top.
+In this section, we develop tools to prove convergence in distribution of the number of inversions under random-to-top shuffles.
 The section concludes with the proof of Theorem $\ref{inversions main}$.
 We will use similar methods as in Section $\ref{Section 6}$ to prove the asymptotic normality of inversions.
-We begin by finding the expected number of inversions in a combinatorial manner. \begin{proposition} Let $I^r_n$ be the number of inversions after $r$ iterated random-to-top shuffles of an $n$-card deck.
+We begin by finding the expected number of inversions in a combinatorial manner. \begin{proposition} Let $I_{r,n}$ be the number of inversions after $r$ iterated random-to-top shuffles of an $n$-card deck.
 We have

 \end{proposition} \begin{proof} Let $r$ balls be thrown into $n$ labeled boxes uniformly at random.
 A pair $(i,j)$ is an inversion after iterated random-to-top shuffles if and only if card $j$ is moved to the top sometime after the last time card $i$ is.
 This corresponds to box $j$ receiving a ball sometime after the last time box $i$ receives a ball.
 Let $T_i$ be the last throw that box $i$ receives a ball, and set $T_i=0$ if box $i$ never receives a ball.
-We have
+By the reasoning above, we have

 Summing over all possible indicators, we have